 The Museums at Washington and Lee University (Museums at W&L) advance learning through direct engagement with collections, stimulate appreciation of global cultures, and inspire leadership in the arts and sciences.

 We are pleased to announce the opening of the new online exhibition To See Color First, a cross-departmental effort to showcase the work of Louise Hereshoff Eaton, whose pieces make up a prominent portion of the Art Collection at Washington & Lee.

 Organized by Clover Archer, director of the Staniar Gallery; co-curated by Patricia Hobbs, senior curator of art for the Museums at W&L; and Tracy Bernabo, curator of Try-me Gallery (Richmond, VA), this online exhibition and its companion digital catalog turn a spotlight on the life and work of a relatively unknown painter thanks to the meticulous research of the curators and their students.
 Even while campus is closed to the public, we hope that the virtual experience of the Herreshoff project will provide a welcome, enriching experience for all those interested in art and culture.

 You can access To See Color First here and the digital catalog here.
 Physical copies of the exhibit catalogue will be made available when possible.
 For curator Pat Hobbs' reflections on bringing this exhibition to life, read her article in the W&L Columns here.

-COVID-19 Update: Museums at W&L to remain closed during Summer 2020
+COVID-19 Update: Museums at W&L to remain closed for the remainder of 2020

 We appreciate the support of our visitors and online audience during this difficult time.
-Please follow the Museums at W&L on Facebook and bookmark our website for the most up-to-date announcements on reopening.
-To read the entirety of the official announcement regarding summer campus access, view the official summer campus access announcement.
+Please follow the Museums at W&L at https://facebook.com/wlu.museums for the most up-to-date announcements on reopening as well as online offerings of museum programs and activities.